grafana/grafana/docs/sources/explore/logs-integration.md

 ### Log sample

-If the data source supports log and metric queries and implements log samples, then for metric queries, you will be able to automatically see samples of log lines that contributed to visualized metrics.
+If the selected data source implements log samples, and supports both log and metric queries, then for metric queries you will be able to automatically see samples of log lines that contributed to visualized metrics.
 This feature is currently supported by Loki data sources.

 #### Live tailing